- Certification in Infection Control and Prevention

 - CDC Core Elements of Hospital Antibiotic Stewardship Programs Checklist

-- CMS Proposed Rule requiring AMS programs and antibiotic use surveillance (search Section 482.42)
+- Rule requiring AMS programs and antibiotic use surveillance (search Section 482.42)

 - National Quality Partners Playbooks: Antibiotic Stewardship in Acute Care